4undRaiser/NFT-Marketplace-tutorial/README.md

 ### SmartContract

 In this chapter, we’ll be creating two separate smart contracts for our decentralized application.
-You can use either remix, visual studio or hardhat to write the smart contract.
+To write smart contaract, you can use any of the following

+- remix
+- visual studio
+- hardhat

 First, we’ll create a smart contract for minting nfts and next we’ll create another one for the marketplace.
 Splitting smart-contract this way is considered best practice in the solidity community.